CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

   - The UniversalPipelineSender class [should default to false](https://github.com/CDCgov/prime-reportstream/blob/f48d719b876859169deb0360487f63965d8be5a0/prime-router/src/main/kotlin/Sender.kt#L196).
 - Receiver Step: There is stubbed code to be removed here: The SumissionReceiver refers to the once theorized area where UP deduplication would be invoked. ([SubmissionReceiver.kt#L284-L292](https://github.com/CDCgov/prime-reportstream/blob/0c5e0b058e35e09786942f2c8b41c1d67a5b1d16/prime-router/src/main/kotlin/SubmissionReceiver.kt#L284-L292))
 - Database Changes: Several changes will need to take place to improve efficiency. **Over 90% of the values stored in item_lineage.item_hash are not relevant to either CP or UP deduplication.**
+  - When item_lineage is updated in FHIRConverter, the item's tracking id (MSH-10 or bundle.identifier.value) will be stored in item_lineage.tracking_id.
+This column is not currently used in the Universal Pipeline.
   - Immediate change: Modify item_lineage.item_hash to accept NULL values.
     - Reasoning: 90%+ of item_lineage table rows have no need to store the item_hash.
 Allowing null values will reduce updates to the index and indexing times for the table.
   - Long term change: Modify the index on item_lineage to a partial index, on only those values which are not null.